liamhv31/Projects/Phishing Investigations/Snapped-Phish-ing-Line.md

 <img width="1202" height="37" alt="image" src="https://github.com/user-attachments/assets/2c98c6e4-47f7-44b4-b034-e893b407927a" />

 I even tried looking for any consecutive three, non-whitespace characters instead of `THM`, but nothing.
 I checked the filenames in every directory too but no dice.
 My next thought was to check the domain.
-I didn't really feel like going through every single sub domain myself so I tried to enumnerate them programatically.
+I didn't really feel like going through every single sub domain myself so I tried to enumerate them programatically.
 I used every tool I could think of: `subfinder` and `amass` for passive domain enumeration. `curl` for looking at Certificate Transparency (CT) logs to find TLS certs issued for subdomains.
-More brute-forcy tools for DNS enumeration like `dnsenum` and `dnsrecon`.
+More brute-force tools for DNS enumeration like `dnsenum` and `dnsrecon`.
 None worked, and I couldn't install any on the machine that I was using.
 I supposed I could do it on another system I had control over, but I felt like that would defeat the purpose of this lab.

 The last thing I tried was searching the domain on VirusTotal.
 I have an enterprise account ( :P ), so I was hoping that would show me something.
 I searched through everything and nothing.
 I checked through the log.txt file hosted on the site but nothing there either.
-I looked through every accesible domain, including the **/data** path, nothing again.
+I looked through every accessible domain, including the **/data** path, nothing again.
 I even started digging through the inspection tool to find the answer.
 All the email sources?
-Sesarched that too.
+Searched that too.

 I decided to look at the hint which said that the flag would be in a `.txt` file and could be downloadable from the URL with some "adjustments".
 It also said to look through all of the subdomains which I already did.
 I honestly had no idea what to do at this point so admittedly I looked at what other people did.
 This obviously gave me the answer, but the one issue was that **no one** was able to give any explanation on how they knew to look for **flag.txt**, which is the hidden file containing the flag.
 They all just said: "search for 'flag.txt'".
 Okay, sure, but **how** do you know that?
 The hint didn't tell us the file name to search for.

 The one person I saw who did this challenge that actually had some kind of explanation and thought process was Hank Hackerson's video [SOC Lvl 1 CTF Challenge / Snapped Phishing Line / TryHackMe SOC Level 1 Training](https://www.youtube.com/watch?v=ymHC__LARm8).
 He just tried a bunch of things like I did and got lucky by looking for **flag.txt** in the right subdomain.
 I still think there's a better way than just blind luck to figure this out, but I honestly wasn't able to find it.

-Anyway, the **flag.txt** file contains thw following secret: `fUxSVV8zSHRfaFQxd195NExwe01IVAo=`.
+Anyway, the **flag.txt** file contains the following secret: `fUxSVV8zSHRfaFQxd195NExwe01IVAo=`.
 Just based off of the `=` padding, I bet it's a base64 encoded string.
-Sure emough, it was, and throwing it into CyberChef gives us the flag we've been looking for!
+Sure enough, it was, and throwing it into CyberChef gives us the flag we've been looking for!
 Well, kind of.
 It looks like it's in reverse almost: `}LRU_3Ht_hT1w_y4Lp{MHT`.
 After doing a bit of research, CyberChef has a way to reverse characters, so this is what the final recipe should look like:

 <img width="1538" height="896" alt="image" src="https://github.com/user-attachments/assets/24bacc80-d7d1-4dab-8e68-0c465ed38f99" />